EffectsSDK/flutter-plugin/README.md

 ### How to add

-Add `<script src="https://effectssdk.com/sdk/dev/2.5.3/tsvb-web.js"></script>` to your index.html.
+Add `<script src="https://effectssdk.ai/sdk/web/2.6.8/tsvb-web.js"></script>` to your index.html.

-Add next code as dependency in your pubspec.yaml file.
+Add next code as a dependency in your pubspec.yaml file.
 ```yaml
   effects_sdk:
     git: